 Development of language skills at international daycare centres

 Although some international daycare centres in the Netherlands provide only English-speaking services, others offer bilingual classes in Dutch and English.
-There are a few schools, including Hestia, that offer a fully bilingual program.
+There are a few schools, that offer a fully bilingual program.

 Learning in both languages means that children of English-speaking residents that speak little or no Dutch can develop the language skills of their host country alongside those of their native language.

-Hestia Kinderopvang offers its activities in both Dutch and English.
+Many offers activities in both Dutch and English.
 Dutch teachers speak only Dutch and English teachers speak only English.
 Children also learn songs in the native languages of international pupils.

 How children are prepared for school years